sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 ### Detect cycle

 To detect the cycle of objects, it is doing DFS over graph of objects.[ code here](https://github.com/facebook/FBRetainCycleDetector/blob/1ff2adee84a6ee94a1ae82526104a188774eb90a/FBRetainCycleDetector/Detector/FBRetainCycleDetector.mm#L89).
-To find the adjacent objects , FBRetainCycleDetector will combines the ivar list and associated objects.

 ![image-20201008115603415](image-20201008115603415.png)